guardian/react-crossword/README.md

 `yarn test` to run lint javascript & sass and run tests

-`yarn examples` to build and serve an example crossword
+`yarn serve` to build and serve an example crossword

 `yarn build` to package for publishing